kaliberjs/routing/readme.md

 function usePick(): (...routes: Array<Route>) => Route
 ```

 Returns a function that lets you choose a route from an array of routes, or `null` if nothing matched.
-These selected route is found by traversing the parents of the currently matched route.
+The selected route is found by traversing the parents of the currently matched route.

 ---
 ### `useRouting`